Comparing reading types helps you anticipate how one reading type (temperature, for example) will affect other reading types

 As of June 2020 we've launched a new analytics experience based on hundreds of pieces of feedback from the collections community. https://app.conserv.io/analytics

 The "Compare Readings" experience empowers you to compare multiple reading types (temp RH, light, etc) across a single sensor in your collection.
-To get started navigate to the new analytics experience (https://app.conserv.io/analytics) and select the "Compare Readings" tab at the top.
+To get started navigate to the new analytics experience (https://app.conserv.io/analytics) and select "Compare Readings" from the Graph Type dropdown at the top of the left panel.

 How to use this experience